matganine/testPT/README.md

 This example requires:

 * the Ravis library that can be found [here](https://code.google.com/p/birdeye/wiki/RaVis).
-* the flash-tree-shape-visualization-assets-box library that can be found [here] (https://github.com/pearltrees/flash-tree-shape-visualization-assets-box)
+* the tree-shape-visualization-assets-box library that can be found [here] (https://github.com/pearltrees/tree-shape-visualization-assets-box)

 ## Setting up project and components